After my wedding and a honey moon in Sicilia, I am back home to blog about some cool tech stuff.

 Second step

-After finding our iCloud DNS name, we gonna retrieve our MacMini server with ZeroConf/Boujour Protocol.
-To find it we will use an other command line.
-This command collects all machine plugged with your iCloud account and sharing _ssh service.
+After finding our iCloud DNS name, we’ll retrieve our MacMini server using the ZeroConf/Bonjour protocol.
+To find it, we’ll use another command line tool.
+This command collects all machines connected to your iCloud account that are sharing the _ssh service:

 [mbp:~]$> dns-sd -B _ssh 1122334455.members.btmm.icloud.com